uretgec/awesome-web-online-tools/README.md

 ### Virus Check
 - [virustotal.com](https://www.virustotal.com/) - Analyze suspicious files and URLs to detect types of malware including viruses, worms, and trojans.
 (Best)

+### Fake Email Service
+- [temp-mail.org](https://temp-mail.org/en/) - Keep spam out of your mail and stay safe - just use a disposable temporary email address!
+Protect your personal email address from spam with Temp-mail (Best)
+- [fakemailgenerator.com](http://www.fakemailgenerator.com) - The Fake Mail Generator is an absolutely free disposable email system.
+By simply visiting this site the above address has already been activated.
+Use it instead of your regular email address to avoid spam.
+When an email is received it will pop up instantly on this page.
+- [fakeinbox.com](http://www.fakeinbox.com/) - Disposable Temporary E-Mail Address.
+- [20minutemail.com](http://www.20minutemail.com) - 20 minute temp mail is a disposable email service to beat spam.
+Avoid spam with a free secure temporary email.

 ## License
 No License.